Beinsezii/bsz-gimp-plugins/README.md

  - Extensible using the Param abstract class.
 Plugins can make their own widgets/parameters.
    - Has built-in Param derivatives for most common data input fields.
  - Somewhat documented mostly in nice words.
-Check out bsz-dualbloom.py for a decent GEGL example, and bsz-filmic-chroma.py for a decent custom math example.
+Check out bsz-dualbloom.py for a decent GEGL filter example, and bsz-filmic-chroma.py for a decent custom math/FFI example.
 This obviously can't cover every plugin use scenario, but I'd say covering 95% of use cases is good enough.

 Other non-plugin-builder bits include:
  - Premade dictionary of Gegl compositors